hollimey/capstone-application/README.md

 ## Overview
-The repository contains a new portable information structure. <br/>
+The repository contains a new portable information structure.
+The structure compiles atmospheric data (seen in current weather apps) and oceanic data (available only on government agency sites).
+To make the data more portable, several sources have been integrated by combining them into one JSON structure.
+This was completed through schema mapping by matching IDs/keys so that technical users can better understand the information and easily apply the structure to their application. <br/>

 ### Data Sources:
 + NOAA ocean buoy data map, list, guide, and description - https://www.ndbc.noaa.gov/ / https://www.ndbc.noaa.gov/data/latest_obs/latest_obs.txt / https://www.ndbc.noaa.gov/docs/ndbc_web_data_guide.pdf / https://www.ndbc.noaa.gov/faq/measdes.shtml <br/>